datacarpentry/image-processing/episodes/02-image-basics.md

 ## Image compression

-Before discussing additional formats, familiarity with image comression will be helpful.
+Before discussing additional formats, familiarity with image compression will be helpful.
 Let's delve into that subject with a challenge.
 For that challenge, you will need to know about bits / bytes and how those are use to express computer storage capacities.
 If you already know, you can skip to the challenge below.